FragMAX/FragMAXapp/README.md

     conda env create -f <src-dir>/environment.yml

-If all goes well, the conda environment called 'FragMAX' will contain all required package for the webapp.
+The conda environment 'FragMAX' will contain all required package for FragMAX webapp.

+### Running the Webapp

+To run FragMAX application the _Web Application_, _Workers Threads_ and _Redis Server_ components must be started.
+Each component runs in it's own separate process.

+To start _Redis Server_ activate 'FragMAX' environment and run:

+    redis-server

+To start _Workers Threads_ activate 'FragMAX' environment and run:

+    celery -A fragmax worker --loglevel=info

+The '--concurrency' argument specifies number of worker threads to use.
+The '--loglevel' argument specifies log verbosity.

+To start _Web Application_ activate 'FragMAX' environment and run:

+    ./manage.py runserver